ihtifazhuddin/training-evaluation-app/README.md

 4. Open the backend code in your IDE (e.g., PyCharm) and run `server.py`.
 5. Open the frontend code in your IDE, open the terminal, and run `npm install` followed by `npm start`.

+## Usage

+1. Log in as a staff member to view and evaluate training sessions.
+2. Submit the evaluation with a digital signature.
+3. Log in as an HR member to view and approve evaluations with a digital signature.

+## Features

+- Staff can log in and view a list of training sessions conducted by the company.
+- Staff can select a training session, fill out the evaluation form, and submit it to the system with a digital signature.
+- Evaluations are sent to the respective HR for approval.
+- HR can log in to view a list of evaluations submitted by staff and approve them with digital signature.
+- Both staff and HR can view and download the evaluation document.

 ## Code Organization

 The project is structured as follows: